 Whistleblowers are protected and rewarded under an extensive body of U.S. laws, including but not limited to the:

-- False Claims Act (which regulates fraud in Medicare, Medicaid and other government procurements) and the
+- False Claims Act / qui tam (which regulates fraud in Medicare, Medicaid and other government procurements);

-- Lacey Act (which regulates illegal trade in wildlife, fish, and plants) and
+- Lacey Act (which regulates illegal trade in wildlife, fish, and plants);

 - Act to Prevent Pollution from Ships (which regulates illegal discharges of pollution into the ocean by U.S.-flagged vessels as well as foreign-flagged vessels that enter U.S. ports and navigable waters).